Plantar Fasciitis Embolization (PFE)

 What is Plantar Fasciitis Embolization (PFE)?

-PFE is a minimally invasive, non-surgical treatment for chronic plantar fasciitis.
-Using advanced imaging, a specialist inserts a small catheter into a blood vessel and injects tiny particles to block the abnormal blood vessels causing inflammation and pain in the heel.
+PFE is a minimally invasive, non-surgical treatment for plantar fasciitis.
+Using advanced imaging, a vascular physician inserts a small catheter into a blood vessel and injects medication to block the abnormal blood vessels causing inflammation and pain in the heel.

 Is the procedure painful?

-Most patients experience little to no pain during the procedure.
-It’s done under local anesthesia, and you’ll be awake but comfortable.
+No. It’s done under local anesthesia and a mild sedative.
+You’ll be awake but comfortable.
 You might feel some mild soreness afterward, but it typically resolves within a few days.

 How long does the procedure take?

-The procedure usually takes about 45 to 60 minutes, and you’ll be able to go home the same day.
-It’s performed in our outpatient vascular suite, so no hospital stay is needed.
+The procedure usually takes less than 1 hour, and you’ll be able to go home the same day.
+It’s performed in our outpatient vascular office, so no hospital stay is needed.

 How soon will I feel relief after the procedure?